georgian-io/GAL/GenAI for Vision/text-to-image.md

 * Super-Resolution Diffusion model: Upsamples to 256x256 resolution.
 This uses their newly introduced Efficient U-Net and has 600M parameters.
 * Super-Resolution model: Upsamples to 1024x1024 resolution.
 This uses the same model as above but removes some components such as self-attention layers.
 This has 400M parameters.

+As of the time of writing, Imagen does not have full public availability yet.
+Only their captioning and visual question-answering capabilities are available.
+You can check the status of this [here](https://cloud.google.com/vertex-ai/docs/generative-ai/image/overview).

 [[Back to top]](#)

 ## 7. Comparison